Member billing, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

 If you are uncertain whether a service is covered, you must make reasonable efforts to contact us and obtain coverage determination before seeking payment from a member.
 You are prohibited from balance billing the member for covered services when claims are denied for administrative reasons (lack of referral or authorization when one was required, etc.).
-If a member has been inappropriately balance billed by a care provider, the member has the right to file a complaint or grievance, verbally or in writing, regarding the balance billing.
-Participating care providers who repeatedly violate these restrictions will be subject to discipline up to and including termination of their provider Agreement.
+If a member has been inappropriately balance billed by a health care provider, the member has the right to file a complaint or grievance, verbally or in writing, regarding the balance billing.
+Participating health care providers who repeatedly violate these restrictions will be subject to discipline up to and including termination of their provider Agreement.
 If you inappropriately balance-bill a member, Oxford will hold the member harmless and pursue the matter directly with you.

-Out-of-pocket amounts for outpatient and inpatient care vary by group, type of care provider and type of benefit plan.
+Out-of-pocket amounts for outpatient and inpatient care vary by group, type of health care provider and type of benefit plan.
 Check the member’s health care ID for the out-of-pocket cost specific to their benefit plan.